CDelc/MultiworldGG/worlds/poe/docs/setup_en.md

     - this should be a local filter, and exist at something like `C:\Users\<USERNAME>\Documents\My Games\Path of Exile`
 9. (Optional) Enable or Disable DeathLink with `/deathlink` if you want to share deaths with other players.
 10. If you haven't already, Launch Path of Exile and **LOGIN**.
-11. Run `/start` in the client console and enjoy!
+11. Run `/start` in the client.
+12. Start playing Path of Exile!
+    - Enter a zone to trigger an initial check.
+    - Pick up items to unlock things.
+    - Change zones to send checks for newly found items/conditions.

 ---